The 5 Best Budgeting Methods To Help You Afford Your Dream Life

 The final piece of the puzzle is to set up automatic bill pay so your bills will be automatically withdrawn from your bills account when they are due.

-The 50/30/20 budgeting method is another percent based budget system that divides your monthly income into three different categories.
+The 50/30/20 budgeting method is a percent based budget system that divides your monthly income into three different categories.

-But, if you have plenty of cash and want to start using it more responsibly, it is perfect for you.
+But, if you have plenty of cash and want to start spending it more responsibly, this budget is perfect for you.

 1. Calculate your monthly income after taxes